repoze/repoze.who/README.txt

   operation implied by the request).
 This is also the domain of the WSGI application.

-  XXX describe relationship to AuthKit
+  It attemtps to reuse implementations from AuthKit for some of its functionality.

 Middleware Responsibilities

-  repoze.pam's middleware has one major function on authentication
-  success: it puts a REMOTE_USER environment variable into the WSGI environment and allows the request to continue to a downstream WSGI application.
+  repoze.pam's middleware has one major function on ingress: it conditionally places identification and authorization information (including a REMOTE_USER value) into the WSGI environment and allows the request to continue to a downstream WSGI application.

-  repoze.pam's middleware has one major function on authentication
-  failure: it challenges the user for credentials.
+  repoze.pam's middleware has one major function on egress: it examines the WSGI environment (or catches an exception) and conditionally challenges for credentials.

+PasteDeploy Configuration

+  repoze.pam is designed to be used within a PasteDeploy configuration
+  file:

+    [filter:pam]
+    use = egg:repoze.pam#pam
+    config_file = %(here)s/pam.ini

 Plugins